JacqKevin/HSI_PLSR/index.md

 ## Raw data

 Two types of data are mandatory to use this toolbox.
-First, an hyperspectral image (M) and some information, depth (dm) and wavelength (wl).
-Secondly, the variable(s) to predict (Y), that can be a vector or a matrix, its sampling depth vector (dy) and the label (Yn).
+First, a hyperspectral image (M) and some information, depth (dm), and wavelength (wl).
+Secondly, the variable(s) to predict (Y), that can be a vector or a matrix, its sampling depth vector (dy), and the label (Yn).

 ## Reflectance or pseudo-absorbance
 Generally, the hyperspectral image unity is reflectance (R).
 According to Beer-Lambert law, the chemical concentration of a compound is related to the absorbance (A).
-Thus, the hyperspectral image can be converted in pseudo-absorbance with the formula: A=log(1/R).
+Thus, the hyperspectral image can be converted into pseudo-absorbance with the formula: A=log(1/R).

 ## Depth calibration
 The two depth vectors are then compared to find the hyperspectral pixels related to a sampling area.